 - request head X-rays or a CT scan to discover whether the infection has spread from the middle ear

 Left untreated, acute and chronic otitis media can lead to deafness or other serious complications.
-Glue ear rarely causes long-term physical damage, but the temporary deafness can affect a child educational and social development.
-For these reasons, its important to see a doctor if you think your child has otitis media.
+Glue ear rarely causes long-term physical damage, but the temporary deafness can affect a child's educational and social development.
+For these reasons, it's important to see a doctor if you think your child has otitis media.

 Acute otitis media is often given a chance to clear up on its own.
 If this does not happen, it may be treated with antibiotics.
 Sometimes, nasal drops or sprays are prescribed to help unblock the Eustachian tube.
 Eardrops or tablets may be prescribed for the pain.